OCFL/extensions/docs/NNNN-mutable-head.md

 Any change that is made to a mutable HEAD is known as a revision.
 Each revision is assigned a revision number in the form of `rN`, where `N` is a positive integer greater than 0, similar to OCFL version numbers.
 When a mutable HEAD is first created, its initial revision number is `r1`.
 Every subsequent change that's made to the mutable HEAD MUST use the next available revision number.
 For example, the second change would use revision `r2` and so forth.

 Revisions are tracked by writing revision marker files to the revisions directory located at `[object-root]/extensions/NNNN-mutable-head/revisions`.
 A revision marker file MUST be named using the revision number (eg. `r1`).
-Revision marker files MUST only contain a single line containing the marker's revision number.
+Revision marker files MUST contain only the marker's revision number and no whitespace.

 A new revision marker MUST be created before applying an update to the mutable HEAD.
 If the revision marker already exists, this indicates that a concurrent update occurred, and the pending update MUST be aborted.
+When using storage implementations that do not support atomic file creation, this check alone is not sufficient to guard against concurrent modifications.

 #### Content Directory